What is the best iron supplement for pregnancy anemia?

 This is the criteria we used to find the best iron supplement for pregnancy.
 If you are undecided about which brand to opt for then use this list to find one that’s right for you.

 We’ve already discussed above the types of iron supplement you can get.
 Choose one which you feel will be most suitable for you and help you keep a daily routine.

-Most iron tablets have a strong metallic taste especially in capsu
+Most iron tablets have a strong metallic taste, especially in capsu

 The type of iron which is used in the supplement can affect how well it works for you.
 Iron is one of those vitamins that work differently for everyone.
-You may find that one type work better for you than another.
+You may find that one type works better for you than another.
 If you have a lot of side effects with one type, try switching to another and see if it helps.
 Most common types of Iron (Ferrous) used in supplements are: